Migrate to the Data API

 The Astra DB Data API offers options to modify the order and content of a response beyond query filters:

 In the Astra DB Data API, some combinations of filter, limit, sort, and skip are incompatible.
-For more information, see Sort operations.
+For more information, see Sort clauses.

 Cursors and pagination